 In light of the graduation season, I wanted to share my personal experience to the graduating class of 2016.

 On the evening of match day, I nervously waited in my living room.
-I was going to unveil the fate of the next 9 months of what would be the start of my RD career.
+I was about to unveil the fate of the next 9 months of what would be the start of my RD career.
 The idea that the last four years of my life had led up to this very moment was daunting.
 “What if I don’t get in?”
-“What if I can’t find a job?”
+“Will I be able to find a job?”
 “What will I do this summer?”
 “What will my friends and family think of me?”
 “How will I face my classmates at graduation!?”

-At the time, Drexel University was in their third year of offering the Individualized Supervised Practice Pathway (ISPP) program and they were taking applications for nutrition graduates who did not get matched.
-ISPP was my saving grace and allowed me to gain strong clinical and food service management experience at the Hospital of the University of Pennsylvania in addition to many other experiences at various sites.
+At the time, Drexel University was in their third year of offering the Individualized Supervised Practice Pathway (ISPP) program.
+They were taking applications for nutrition graduates who did match for a traditional internship.
+ISPP was my saving grace and allowed me to gain strong clinical and food service management experience at the Hospital of the University of Pennsylvania, in addition to many other experiences at various sites.

-Although it may be hard, trust and believe that if you worked effortlessly for your nutrition degree that it’s not you.
-It’s the unfortunate reality that there are simply not enough programs available for the number of future RDs that are graduating.
+Although it may be hard, trust and believe that if you worked hard for your nutrition degree, it’s not you.
+The unfortunate reality is that there are simply not enough internship spots open for the number of future RDs graduating.
 For this very reason, I will never turn a dietetic student down should they wish to come shadow or intern with me.

 These people can help you by sharing their own experiences and guiding you in the right direction.
-People that love you will want what’s best for you but ultimately the only person that knows what’s best for you is yourself.
-Have faith that if you’ve made it this far that you already have a promising future ahead of you!
+People that love you will want what’s best for you, but ultimately the only person that knows what’s best for you is yourself.
+Have faith that if you’ve made it this far, you already have a promising future ahead of you!

 Nutrition students and dietetic interns, don’t hesitate to reach out if you have any questions we can help with!